ch2i/ftx_prog/README.md

 So from now, assuming you are logged on the PI (locally or with ssh)

-Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to change serial settings with Advanced Options / Serial / and set No to "Would you like a login shell to be accessible over serial?""
+Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to change serial settings with Interface Options / Serial Port / and set No to "Would you like a login shell to be accessible over serial?"
 You can also change your PI hostname.

-If you have a Raspberry PI Version 3, Serial has changed.
+If you have a Raspberry PI Version 3, Zero or up, Serial has changed.
 Check see this [post](https://hallard.me/enable-serial-port-on-raspberry-pi/) but we need to have reliable Serial on `/dev/ttyAMA0` as before, so we will use the hardware one using overlays to remap as follow
 Edit the file `/boot/config.txt` and add the following two lines at the end :

 ```